 Suing an insurance company generally begins by filing a statement of claim.
 Once the statement of claim is filed, the insurance company will file a statement of defence, and the parties will then exchange documents and information.
 In Ontario, the parties will proceed to mandatory meditation to encourage settlement of the dispute before going to trial.
 Most cases will settle at this stage of the process.

 CONFERENCES AND WORKSHOPS

-Our firm has extensive experience providing presentations to groups, organizations and associations on topics pertaining to disability benefits, including obtaining disability benefits, issues related to returning to work, and the duty to accommodate any disability in the workplace (please see conference information).
-Lawyers from our firm also regularly speak at professional conferences on issues related to disability benefits.
+Our firm has extensive experience providing presentations to groups, organizations and associations on topics pertaining to disability benefits, including obtaining benefits, issues related to returning to work, and the duty to accommodate any disability in the workplace (please see conference information).
+Our legal team also regularly speaks at professional conferences on issues related to LTD benefits.
 To find out more about the presentations we can offer, please contact us.

 Need help with a claim for a Long Term disability?
 RavenLaw is here to help.
-Our dedicated team of bilingual long term disability lawyers in Ottawa, Kingston and Winnipeg can advise and assist you with your claim for Long Term Disability in Ontario, Quebec, Nunavut, Yukon, the Northwest Territories and Manitoba.
+Our dedicated bilingual legal team can advise and assist you with your claim in Ontario, Quebec, Nunavut, Yukon, the Northwest Territories and Manitoba.